-Answer \mathtt{YES} if you want to have your previous answers presented as default answers.
-You can use the backslash character, \backslash , to clear a default answer.
+Answer YES if you want to have your previous answers presented as default answers.
+You can use the backslash character, \, to clear a default answer.

-- 5. Closely examine the example configuration presented in Chapter 11.
+- 5. Closely examine the example configuration presented in Chapter 10.
 Parts of the sample site are probably representative of your own network configuration.
 In addition, the example was run with detailed prompting enabled, and will prepare you for the answers you need to provide for your own site. - 6.
 Once you have completed running the PMDF CONFIGURE FIREWALL utility, type out or print the PMDF_TABLE:firewall.checklist file and complete the configuration by following the steps outlined in the checklist. - 7.
-If you have purchased and installed the optional PMDF-LAN gateway for use on this firewall, you will need to run its configuration procedure after configuring PMDF with the PMDF CONFIGURE FIREWALL utility. - 8.
 Test out your configuration initially by sending mail from the firewall system to someone on an internal system.
 Using the VMS MAIL utility, send a message to an address of the form where username@domain is a valid address.
 PMDF should accept the message and send it off the firewall system.